dc5will/Docker-Tutorial/README.md

 - Why should we use Docker?
 >- Docker is a useful tool designed to make it easier to create, deploy, and run apps by using containers.
 Containers allows a developer to package up an application with all of the parts it needs, such as libraries and other dependencies, and ship it all out as one package.
 >- Build any app in any language using any stack.
 Dockerized apps can run anywhere on anything.
 Avoid dependency hell.

+- What is containerization?
+>- Practice of isolating software in an operating environment with lower overhead than running a full virtual machine.

 - Why is containerization so popular?
 >- Flexible: Even the most complex applications can be containerized.